Antioxidants are a buzzing term often used in discussions of the most healthy foods.

-One common denominator here is these foods are all high in antioxidants.
+What’s common among those foods is that they are all high in antioxidants.

-Despite how common antioxidants have become, still very few truly understand this popular term.
+Despite how common antioxidants have become, still very few truly understand what they are.

 So let’s get to it.